-There are two types of legal resident status for American citizens who want to live in the UK.
+There are basically two options for American citizens to live in England:

-1. Living in the UK as a Temporary Resident
+1. Move to England as a Temporary Resident

 American citizens can live in the UK up to 6 months without a visa.
 If you want to visit more frequently you can apply for a 2, 5 or 10 year Standard Visitor Visa.
 This allows you to stay for up to 6 months at a time for the duration of your visa.

-- Not unless you have a specific visa which allows you to work
+No – unless you have a specific visa allowing you to work.

 Can you study in the UK without a visa?

-- Yes up to 6 months.
-A study visa is required for 6 months or longer.
+Yes – for up to 6 months.
+A study visa is required to stay for 6 months or longer

-2. Living in the UK as a Permanent Resident
+2. Move to England as a Permanent Resident

-To become a permanent resident of the Uk you must have “Right of Abode” giving you the right to live and work without restrictions.
-A British citizen has right of abode.
+To become a permanent resident of the UK you must have “Right of Abode” giving you the right to live and work without restrictions.
+Once you become a British citizen you have “Right of Abode”.